jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/How to Create and Activate a Virtual Environment.rst

     git clone https://github.com/pytorch/examples.git

 **Step 7.
 Request a Node through idev**
    To run our example script, we'll need to allocate a single node for the purposes of our task.
-One node on Frontera has 4 GPUs, which is adequate to run Multigpu_Torchrun.py's benchmarking function.
+One node on Frontera has 4 GPUs, which is adequate to run multigpu_torchrun.py's benchmarking function.

 .. note::
-    We request a single node because Multigpu_Torchrun runs training tasks across as many nodes on the system as possible by default, and if we run it without specifying a number of nodes to use, it may affect the runtime of other users on the system.
+    We request a single node because multigpu_torchrun runs training tasks across as many nodes on the system as possible by default, and if we run it without specifying a number of nodes to use, it may affect the runtime of other users on the system.

 Begin your `idev <https://docs.tacc.utexas.edu/software/idev/>`_ session by running the following in your virtual environment:
 ::